-Secondary residential units in the form of a separate unit within an existing dwelling or in a detached accessory building are permitted in the Village/Hamlet designation.
+Secondary Additional residential units in the form of a separate unit within an existing or new dwelling, an addition to a dwelling and/or in a detached accessory building are permitted in the Village/Hamlet designation provided servicing can be accommodated.
 The zoning by-law will specify provisions for secondary residential units.